Montreal Summer Film Program

 Housing: $1,750 (estimated cost) Champlain College housing required; exceptions can be made upon request

-Prerequisites: Those taking the course for college credit must submit a transcript from their home institution with their application.
+Prerequisites: Students from other institutions taking the course for college credit must submit a transcript from their home institution with their application.
 Include a short essay (250 words) about personal goals for engaging in such a summer filmmaking program.
 Must be age 18 or older to apply.